Security boundaries of an optical power limiter for protecting quantum key distribution systems: Discussion about security boundary

 \subsection{Security boundary for pulsed light injection}

 In the pulsed light experiments, the optical pulses transmitted through the OPL.
 After that, the peak power of the optical pulses varies from $0.370$-$56.599~\milli\watt$, which is $5.627$-$16.943$ times than that of the c.w.\ light.
 The peak power of the transmitted pulses indeed reduces to be much lower than the original pulses.
-However, the remaining optical pulses still may help Eve to conduct pulse illumination attacks on APDs and Trojan-horse attacks on the modulators.
+However, the remaining optical pulses still may help Eve to conduct pulse illumination attacks on single-photon avalanche diodes (SPAD) and Trojan-horse attacks on the modulators.
+In this subsection, we focus on the security boundary in the scenarios of pulse-based attacks equipped with the OPL, providing a more comprehensive picture about the security performance of the OPL.

 For the optical pulses with repetition rate at $40~\mega\hertz$, the peak power of the transmitted optical pulses can reach from several milliwatts to $38.83~\milli\watt$ as maximum.
 Our testing shows that optical pulses transmitted through the OPL may be sufficient to perform a pulse illumination attack on the APDs as shown in Ref.~\onlinecite{wu2020}.
 Specifically, under the average input power of $10~\milli\watt$, the sequence of optical pulses transmitted through the OPL with $50.8$-$\milli\meter$-long acrylic prism is shown in~\cref{fig:508-10}, presenting the peak power above $6~\milli\watt$.
 This amount of peak power with about $5$-$\nano\second$ pulse width provides similar pulse shape to that of the blinding pulses used in the pulse illumination attack, which indicates that there is enough energy of each optical pulses to blind the APD tested in Ref.~\onlinecite{wu2020}.
 Moreover, the repetition rate tested in this study, $40$-$\mega\hertz$, is also as the same as that of the pulse illumination attack demonstrated in Ref.~\onlinecite{wu2020}.
 Thus, the OPL equipped with such an acrylic prism may not be able to prevent a QKD system from the pulse illumination attack.
 It is notable that the OPL with a longer acrylic prism, $101.6~\milli\meter$, attenuates the peak power further to mitigate the threat of the pulse illumination attack.